Neurodegenerative conditions: When AMD, Parkinson’s, and Alzheimer’s affect the eyes

 UT Southwestern researchers and ophthalmologists regularly participate in national clinical trials as well as international research projects.
 For example, Vinod Mootha, M.D., a member of our research team, traveled to an area of India in which inbreeding is common.
 Data retrieved were analyzed in order to identify, characterize, and model genetic variations and mutations that alter specific genes and cause hereditary degenerative diseases that affect the eyes.
 Using this information and our relevant systems, we are working to identify prevention methods to reduce incidences of eye-related neurodegeneration symptoms around the world.

-We also perform AAV gene therapy studies in mouse models of eye diseases to assess their preventive and therapeutic effectiveness.
-In some instances, we are able to gauge the effectiveness of such therapies nearly immediately after introduction into the eye using noninvasive functional tests – a benefit of ophthalmology that many other areas of medicine do not enjoy.
+Within the Department of Ophthalmology, we also perform AAV/ASO gene therapy studies in mouse models of eye diseases to assess their preventive and therapeutic effectiveness.
+In some instances, we are able to gauge the effectiveness of such therapies nearly immediately after introduction into the eye using noninvasive functional tests – a benefit of ophthalmology that many other areas of medicine do not enjoy.”

 Advanced technology for ocular degeneration care